bearkerb/tp/docs/UserGuide.md

 Format: `help`

-## 4. FAQ & Known Issues
+## 4. FAQ and Known Issues

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous EstateMate home folder.

 ### 4.1 Known issues